logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/exporting-test-results/exporting-test-results-to-xunit.md

         The test results are exported to the specified XML file in xUnit format.

--   **Option 2**: Automatically exporting test results to an xUnit file upon test completion.
+-   Option 2: Automatically exporting test results to an xUnit file upon test completion.

     1. In the TestArchitect explorer tree, select the test module\(s\) that you want to execute.